Profits / Investments

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-but only after they make as much money as possible from the more-polluting/more-profitable older style of business.
+but only after making as much money as possible from more-polluting / more-profitable older styles of business.

 -